Geoff Duncan: Baseball

 Duncan attended Chattahoochee High School in Johns Creek, Georgia, and the Georgia Institute of Technology, where he played college baseball for the Yellow Jackets as a pitcher.
 He played in the 1994 College World Series with Georgia Tech, losing in the final round.
 In 1995, he played collegiate summer baseball with the Yarmouth–Dennis Red Sox of the Cape Cod Baseball League.

 The Florida Marlins selected Duncan in the 69th round, with the 1,647th overall selection, of the 1996 Major League Baseball draft.
 Duncan played in Minor League Baseball for the Marlins organization from 1996 through 2000.
 He reached as high as Triple-A, where he was being used as a relief pitcher, when a shoulder injury ended his career.
 Duncan then retired from baseball and went into business.

 Business

 Duncan was president of Striking Designs Inc. from 2006 to 2015.
 In 2015, he became chief executive officer for Wellview Health, a Nashville-based health care navigation company.
-In post-public office life, Duncan serves as a frequent commenter on CNN, and is a public speaker with The Harry Walker Agency.